Background pattern

 • cardiac arrest;

-• lung fibrosis (scar tissue in the lungs);
+• pulmonary fibrosis (scarring in the lung);

 • hepatitis (inflammation of the liver);

-• reactivation of the hepatitis B virus;
+• reactivation of hepatitis B virus infection;

 • autoimmune hepatitis (inflammation of the liver caused by the body's own immune system);